geo-martino/musify/README.md

 The ultimate aim being to make managing a local library as easy as any of the major music streaming services, allowing users the same conveniences while compensating artists fairly for their work.

-If you have any suggestions, wish to contribute, or have any issues to report, please do let me know via the issues tab or make a new pull request with your new feature for review.
-Otherwise, I hope you enjoy using Musify!
+I hope you enjoy using Musify!